 The first task we were able to accomplish this semester was “Processor accepts light sensor data.”
 The solar panels output different voltages based on the light intensity input and transfer that output to the Tiva C. The Tiva C converts the voltages to unitless numbers which correspond to voltages in a linear fashion.
 By controlling how much light shines on the solar panel, the voltage output could be varied in increments of 0.1[V] between the minimum and maximum values of 0-3[V].
 For each voltage output, five readings were taken through the ADC pin where the solar panel output was connected.
 Taking the average of the readings at each voltage value, corresponding unitless readings could be matched to the actual voltage.
 These corresponding values were plotted against each other, showing a linear relationship shown in the appendices Figure 1.

 The next task we were able to accomplish was “Convert solar data to position.”
 Because light conditions and intensity may vary depending on the point source as well as ambient light, the light data was not really converted to position so much as the light data recorded at each angle.
-How it works is as the the angle of incidence changes, the new light value is compared with the old one and the maximum is kept.
+How it works is as the angle of incidence changes, the new light value is compared with the old one and the maximum is kept.
 This way, after all angles have been checked, the value returned is the total maximum which is attached to its corresponding angle.
 This was tested in a dark room with a single point source of light that did not change position.
 The solar panel was mounted on a servo which was used to move the panel to specific angles.
 Each angle was tested and was given a light reading with a small delay between angles in order to ensure that enough time is given for the data to be sent and received.
 This was tested 5 times and the average results including error bars of positive and negative the standard deviation can be seen in the appendices Figure 2.
 These results indicate a clear peak in the direction the light source was located and the angle chosen was very close for each test.
-We hope to test this several more times to ensure success in finding the same angle in each attempt.
+We will test this several more times to ensure success in finding the same angle in each attempt.

 The “Read light data” task was accomplished when the processor could accept light sensor data and convert it to a position indicating where the light is coming from.
 That position is recorded as the location of highest light intensity and is saved in the program for later use in directing the servo motors of the gimbal to turn the CubeSat to that position.
 This has been tested in one dimension only in the same method as described in the previous paragraph.